 Kurt and Lucinda at Texas Ready want to differentiate their kit from the others on the market by including a growing system along with the seeds.
 They include gardening books in their kits, and each seed packet has a notecard that tells you where the growing information for that variety can be found in a gardening book.

-Everything comes packaged neatly, with smaller seeds packaged in inside pill jell caps to prevent spilling.
-If you’ve ever tried to get small herb seed out of a static-filled ziploc bag you’ll appreciate this attention to detail.
+Everything comes packaged neatly, with smaller seeds packaged inside pill jell caps to prevent spilling.
+If you’ve ever tried to get small herb seeds out of a static-filled ziploc bag you’ll appreciate this attention to detail.
 Everything is resealable, which encourages you to USE your kit rather than keeping it sealed up on a shelf as a “just in case.”

 What I Don’t Like:

 My only criticism is some of the seed is treated.
 If you’re a strict organic gardener, some of the seed varieties come pre-coated to improve germination rates and prevent fungal infection.
 There’s good reason to do this, especially if you’re an inexperienced gardener just getting started that actually wants to see good harvests.